eileenconner/law-admissions-tool/README.md

 #### School matches

-User results are produced via SQLAlchemy queries and organized by closeness to each school's GPA and LSAT statistics.
+User school matches are identified via SQLAlchemy queries and organized by proximity to each school's GPA and LSAT statistics.
 Law schools are classified as safety schools (user stats at or above the 75th percentile), match schools (user stats between the 75th and 50th percentile), stretch schools (user stats between the 50th and 25th percentile), and split schools (one user stat above the 75th percentile and one below the 50th percentile), all via a series of class methods on the Python back end.
-Users can then create a well-rounded group of school choices and use it to manage their application process.
+Users can use this information to create a well-rounded group of school choices and manage their application process.

 ![School matches](/static/images/screenshots/match_query_screenshot.png)